PureDarwin/XPC/README.md

 An open-source reimplementation of Apple's XPC library and launchd for PureDarwin.
 Based on [launchd 842.91.1](https://opensource.apple.com/tarballs/launchd/launchd-842.91.1.tar.gz) and iXsystems's skeleton re-implementation of libxpc.

 **NOTE: The code in this repo compiles and runs but is currently untested.
-In particular, the implementation of xpc is incomplete, with many functions being no-ops.**
+In particular, the implementation of xpc is incomplete, with several functions being no-ops.**

 This project differs from a 'pure' launchd built from Apple's source to align better with what can be inferred of the current (macOS 10.13) implementation: